The Desert Dialogues: Schindler, Neutra, Frey in the Coachella Valley

 Albert Frey is so widely beloved by scholars as well as citizens of Palm Springs that it would be hubris to present something portending to be original.
 This, then, is a more personal recasting of what we know of Frey’s own response to the desert, yet again profoundly different than either Schindler’s or Neutra’s.
 I will concentrate on one major, if obvious, change as well as how his genius was reflected in his little-known primer, In Search of a Living Architecture, 1939.

+Frey was not an idealogue.
+Rather, he radiated a refreshing attitude about architecture and life, quietly and firmly.
 There is something ineffably happy about his work, reflecting expertise in service of a curiosity unfettered by polemics.
-This is a man who told me he tested the joists for his first house by hanging from them to test deflection … which is not to suggest he experimented ad-hoc.
-Frey’s early training reveals so much about him and his love of materials: as a teenager, he built canoes of wood and canvas and appropriated his mother’s old gloves to build bellows for a camera he invented.[18]
+This is a man who told me he tested the joists for his first house, Frey I, by hanging from them … which is not to suggest he experimented ad-hoc.
+Frey’s early training reveals so much about him: as a teenager, he was building canoes of wood and canvas and appropriated his mother’s old gloves to build bellows for a camera he invented.[15]
 His university curriculum in Zurich was oriented to technics, not design, but as Frey scholar Joseph Rosa has noted, Frey quickly immersed himself in new thinking: the Bauhaus, Mies Van der Rohe, and DeStijl.

 Frey arrived in Palm Springs in late October 1934 to oversee the construction of the Kocher-Samson Building, having visited LA to see the work of Neutra, Schindler, and others in 1932.
-The building and the Guthrie House that soon followed in 1935, were very much International Style, meaning boxy white volumes whose deep recesses (rather than thin overhangs that extended the roofline) created shade.[20]
-In later projects this changed after he and architect John Porter Clark, his partner from 1939 to 1957, began working together.
-For example, they mounted a 10-foot pole at the center of a circle, like a sun dial, to resolve the depth of overhangs at different sun exposures.
-For Frey II, his 800-square-foot glass and steel jewel box cradled into a pink concrete block frame high on the slopes of Mount San Jacinto, Albert worked on the problem for a year.[21]
-He sited his second home north-south to provide for passive solar gain in the winter, in summer cross ventilation soothed its relentless heat.
+The building, as well as the Guthrie House that soon followed in 1935, was very much International Style, meaning creating shade through deep recesses punched into boxy white volumes, a series of solids and voids, rather than thin overhangs extended beyond the walls.[17]
+In later projects this changed after he and architect John Porter Clark, his partner from 1939 to 1957, mounted a 10-foot pole at the center of a circle, like a sun dial, to resolve the depth of overhangs at different sun exposures.
+At Frey II, his tiny glass and steel 800-square-foot jewel box cradled into a pink cinder block frame on the rocky slopes of Mount San Jacinto, Albert worked on the problem for a year.[18]
+He sited his second home north-south to provide for passive solar on the concrete floor in winter on the southern exposure and used less glass on the northern facade in summer.
+The massive boulder straddling indoors and out seems to hover momentarily, as though undecided whether to continue enroute, crashing through the glass to the city below.
+Flamboyant, of course, but this rock has other important work as well.
+Its elephantine mass radiates warmth on cold winter nights; spatially, it distinguishes bedroom from living space.
+Cross-ventilation cooled the house.
+The exterior materials of steel columns and powder-coated aluminum siding stood up to the harsh desert climate.
+Here in this harsh, seesaw climate, Frey’s love of the lean, resilience of metal and distrust of wood, plaster, and composite roofs made so much sense.

 I was taken aback.
 In two sentences he shattered my naivete about what a stern canonical Modernist should be or should love.

-While Frey may be best known for his singular buildings, from the beginning housing was a continuing interest.
-The Aluminaire House, 1931, designed with A. Lawrence Kocher, is renowned as the country’s first all-metal house (Richard Neutra’s Lovell Health House, 1929, was the first steel-framed residence.)
-The former has become an iconic object exemplifying Modernism, but it was always intended to be part of a low-cost housing project, much in the spirit of the early movement’s earnest social ideals.
-As published in The Architectural Record, April 1931, the tract’s layout shows that house as one of many identical homes, here staggered and rotated, providing privacy amidst gardens and trees that populated the tract.
-Frey realized this idea of animating a tract in his 15-unit Bel Vista tract, 1946, in northern Palm Springs … and if most of what we know of Frey is the astonishing Frey II, it’s hard to recognize these as Albert’s work.
-No dazzling steel, aluminum, and canvas, no Corbusian piloti, no Renaissance blue corrugated ceilings.
-Frey II, after all, was his private refuge, for him and for the quail he fed every morning before his solitary hike at dawn.
+The Aluminaire House, 1931, designed by Frey with A. Lawrence Kocher, is renowned as the country’s first all-metal house (Richard Neutra’s Lovell Health House, 1929, was the first steel-framed residence.)
+The former has become an iconic object exemplifying Modernism but it was always intended to be part of a low-cost housing project, much in the spirit of early Modernism’s earnest social ideals.
+As published in The Architectural Record, April 1931, the tract’s layout shows that house as one of many identical homes, here staggered and rotated, providing privacy amidst gardens and trees distributed throughout the tract.

 Frey designed that theory of contrasts into the hardscape and second storey of Frey I, which started out as a 320-square-foot house in 1941 and enlarged in 1947 and 1957.
 The swimming pool was lassoed by a sweeping, curvilinear screen wall of corrugated metal and fiberglass sheathing in overlapping panels of red and yellow, resulting in a patchwork quilt of color red and yellow.